Out of School Club Cook

 Duties will include the following:

-Ongoing food preparation and cleaning paperwork and administration
+- Ongoing food preparation and cleaning associated paperwork and administration

 To be considered for this position, you will need to:

-Be efficient in completing tasks over short, medium and long term
+- Be efficient in completing tasks over a short, medium and long term timeframe

 It would be an advantage if you:

-Have had experience in the same or similar role
+- Have previous experience in the same or similar role

 As a member of The Keys Academy Trust, the successful applicants will have access to high quality professional development and career progression within The Trust.